 The U.S. Department of State offered up to $25 million for information leading directly to al-Zawahiri’s capture or conviction.

-Four days later, Al-Jazeera Television broadcast what it reported was the voice of al-Zawahiri calling for the overthrow of President Musharraf.
+In March 2004, Al-Jazeera Television broadcast what it reported was the voice of al-Zawahiri calling for the overthrow of President Musharraf.

 In an August 4, 2005 interview on on Al-Jazeera, al-Zawahiri made the following remarks:

 - “As for the English [who allied themselves with America in the Iraq War], I say to them: [Prime Minister Tony] Blair has brought destruction upon you, to the center of London, and he will have more of it, Allah willing.
 Oh the peoples of the Crusader coalition, we have offered you, at least, to stop your aggression against the Muslims.
 We have offered you… The lion of Islam, the mujaheed Sheik Osama bin Laden, may Allah protect him, has offered you a truce, so you will leave the lands of Islam.
 Did Sheik Osama bin Laden not tell you that you could not dream of security before we live it as a reality in Palestine and before all the infidel armies leave the land of Muhammad?
 But you have made rivers of blood in our countries, so we blew up volcanoes of rage in your countries.
 Our message to you is clear and unequivocal: You will not be saved unless you withdraw from our land, stop stealing our oil and our resources, and cease your support of the corrupt (Arab) rulers.”

 - “Oh Americans, what you have seen in New York and Washington, and the casualties you witness in Afghanistan and in Iraq, despite all the media blackout, are nothing but the casualties of the initial clashes.
 If you continue the same policy of aggression against the Muslims, you will see, Allah willing, horrors that will make you forget what you saw in Afghanistan … I mean, in Vietnam.